StevenHiggs24/aurelia/docs/user-docs/community-contribution/contributor-guide.md

 # Contributor Guide

-We'd love for you to contribute to Aurelia's source code and help make our projects even better than they are today! ❤ To help you out, we've put together some guidelines we all like to follow.
+We'd love for you to contribute to Aurelia's source code and help make our projects even better than they are today! ❤ To help you out, we've put together some guidelines to follow.

 {% hint style="success" %}
 **Here's what you'll learn...**

-* How to handle bugs, small changes, and major feature work.
+* How to handle bugs, small changes, and work on major features.
 * Guidelines for submitting issues and pull requests.
 * Git/GitHub practices for contributing to our project.
 * Coding rules.
-* Legal
+* Legal information.
 {% endhint %}

 ## Got a Question or Problem?

-If you have questions about how to use Aurelia, please direct these to [Discord](https://discordapp.com/channels/448698263508615178/448698263508615180), [Discourse](https://discourse.aurelia.io/), or [StackOverflow](https://stackoverflow.com/questions/tagged/aurelia).
+If you have questions about how to use Aurelia, please direct them to [Discord](https://discordapp.com/channels/448698263508615178/448698263508615180), [Discourse](https://discourse.aurelia.io/), or [StackOverflow](https://stackoverflow.com/questions/tagged/aurelia).

 ## Found an Issue?

-If you find a bug in the source code or a mistake in the documentation, you can help us by submitting an issue.
-Or, even better, you can submit a Pull Request with a fix.
+If you find a bug in the source code or a mistake in the documentation, you can help us by submitting an issue or you can submit a Pull Request with a proposed fix.

 **Please see the Submission Guidelines below**.

-## Want a Feature?
+## Want to Request a Feature?

 You can request a new feature by submitting an issue.
-If you would like to implement a new feature then consider what kind of change it is.
+If you would like to implement a new feature, then consider what kind of change it is.

 * **Major Changes** that you wish to contribute to the project should be discussed first via an RFC so that we can better coordinate our efforts, prevent duplication of work, and help you to craft the change so that it is successfully accepted into the project.
 * **Small Changes** can be crafted and submitted to [the GitHub Repository](https://github.com/aurelia/aurelia) as a Pull Request.